Frequently Asked Questions

 Is my child expelled from all schools in Washington?

 No, unless the expulsion was for a firearm.
-Washington’s school districts are each a separate entity, and an expulsion from one district does not automatically apply to all other districts.
+Washington’s school districts are each separate entities, and an expulsion from one district does not automatically apply to all other districts.
 A district can reject a non-resident application based on an expulsion that exceeds 10 days, but a district cannot refuse to enroll a resident student who has been expelled from a previous district unless the expulsion was for a firearm.
-A district may, however, determine the best placement for a new student (such as an alternative school), or possibly place reasonable restrictions on the student at the time of enrollment (such as a behavior plan).
+A district may, however, determine the best placement for a new student (such as an alternative school), or possibly place reasonable restrictions on the student at the time of enrollment (such as a behavior or a reengagement plan).